Frequently Asked Questions

 For safety reasons, everyone has to be back to the docks at least one hour prior to sunset.
 Our operating hours are 9:00 AM to 1 hour before sunset, everyday weather permitting.
 Vessels participating in our Dock Side Delivery & Pick Up may only operate 1 hour after sunrise to one hour before sunset.

-- Jet ski rental: No reservations are taken for Jet Ski Rentals, all skis are available on a First Come, First Served basis.
+- Jet ski rental: No reservations are taken for Jet Ski Rentals.

 - Jet ski tour: Yes, you may make a reservation for the Jet Ski Tour, but a minimum of 2 skis must be participating for the Tour to depart.